Dalberto

-Dalberto Luan Belo (born 15 September 1994), simply known as Dalberto, is a Brazilian professional footballer who plays as a forward for.
+Dalberto Luan Belo (born 15 September 1994), simply known as Dalberto, is a Brazilian professional footballer who plays as a forward for Super League club Arema.

 Club career

 Born in Bento Fernandes, Rio Grande do Norte, Dalberto started his career with América de Natal in 2013, after being approved on a trial.
 In early 2014, however, he was released after playing just one match for the first team, and subsequently represented Bonsucesso and São João da Barra.

 Ahead of the 2016 season, after nearly one year of inactivity, Dalberto joined Alecrim after a trial period.
 On 11 May of that year, he moved to ABC, and helped the club in their promotion to the Série B.

 In December 2017, after being ABC's top goalscorer in the second division, Dalberto agreed to a deal with Mirassol.
 He subsequently served loan stints at Londrina and Sampaio Corrêa, being rarely used in both stints; he then returned to Mirassol in for the 2016 Copa Paulista, but still rescinded his contract at the end of the year.

 On 20 December 2018, Dalberto was presented at Juventude.
 He helped the club in their promotion to division two, and moved to Série A side Chapecoense on loan the following 26 September.

 Dalberto made his top tier debut on 29 September 2019, starting in a 1–1 away draw against Athletico Paranaense but being replaced with only 11 minutes due to an injury.